rkalis/dotfiles/README.md

   * abbrex.fish - Utility for expanding abbreviations in fish-scripts
   * clear.fish - Clears the screen and shows fish_greeting
   * emptytrash.fish - Empties trash and clears system logs
+  * enter_service.fish - Enter a Docker swarm service
-  * fish_greeting.fish - My personal fish greeting using the
+  * fish_greeting.fish - Fish greeting with fish logo
-  full-colour fish logo
   * fish_prompt.fish - The Classic + Git prompt from the fish web config
+  * fisher.fish - Fish plugin manager
   * forrepos.fish - Executes a passed command for all repos in `~/repos`
+  * git.fish - Alias to GitHub's `hub` utility
   * ls.fish - Calling ls with parameter --color=auto
+  * manp.fish - Open a man page in Preview
+  * mvnpurge.fish - Purge local mvn repository
+  * proxy.fish - Open a proxy to my server
-  * pubkey.fish - Copies the public key to the clipboard
+  * pubkey.fish - Copies the SSH public key to the clipboard
   * repo.fish - Finds a repository in `~/repos` and jumps to it
   * repodir.fish - Finds a repository in `~/repos` and prints its path
   * setup.fish - Initial setup for a new fish installation,